RRC-ACE-Outreach/TechCamp/TechCamp - Web App/2 Database Demo.md

 ?>
 ```

+#### What is this file all about?
+We put some hints into the snippets in the form of comments!
+Single-line PHP comments begin with two slashes '//' and are used to explain what the code around it does.
+We can see that this code is.

+We can see that we defined some variables containing the database location, our username, and our password.
+We use those variables to pass into a 'PDO statement' to connect our page to our database.
+We call this a 'connection string'.
+We wrapped the statement in a 'try/catch' - which means, we try to run the statement.
+If it fails, we can catch the error so that we don't break our web page.

-#### A new page for details on your website:
+### 2. A new page for details on your website
+Create a new file and call it:
 ```
 detail.php
 ```

-Copy and Paste this starting snippeg to detail.php
+Copy and paste this starting snippet to detail.php
 ``` php
 <?php
   //The 'connect_db.php' file contains code to connect to the database